ErnestF22/smdd_rimlab/README.md

 Executable scripts for running the methods on dataset sequences are in folder app.
 Executable scripts for running the methods on single scans are in folder test.

+© 2025 Ernesto Fontana, Dario Lodi Rizzini (RIMLab laboratory at the University of Parma).